RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 - **Description**: The goal of this project is to provide the user a way to improve his vocabulary in a certain language (English, for now), by sending him a message with a "new" word in certain periods of time (configurable).
 After that, the app should validate if the user has learned the meaning of the word, sending the definition and some word options, or some sentence with the word and a gap to fill.
 Also the app would show the user's performance.
 There are some API's to get the words and the meanings. e.g ([WordsAPI](https://www.wordsapi.com/), [Datamuse](https://www.datamuse.com/api/), [Oxford](https://developer.oxforddictionaries.com/), etc) (needs to be evaluated deeply)
 - **Desirable Skills**: Familiarity with Typescript and OOP concepts.

+### Salesforce Rocket.Chat App

+- **Mentors**: @sstetak, @dlassalle
+- **Description**: Create a Rocket.Chat app that will allow customers and Chatbots to interact through Rocket.Chat with CRM tools, primarily Salesforce.
+This will allow organizations to provide access to the information and tools they already are using in Salesforce through a chat interface.
+- **Desirable Skills**: Familiarity with Rocket.Chat development, knowledge of Salesforce or other CRM tools.

 ### Rocket.Chat Mobile site

 - **Mentors**: @kb0304, @jaytat0